wgould91/Aire-Logic-Technical-Test/README.md

 ### Update Users

 To alter an existing username include a current username in the **Enter Username** box, then include the new username in the **Update user details** box.
+The new username will be updated to all bug report forms.

 N.B.
 A username cannot be updated to an already existing username.